Moire Magic: Creating Interference Patterns with "Big Holes" in p5.js

 What is Moire?

-Moire patterns are large-scale interference patterns that can be produced when an opaque ruled pattern with transparent gaps is overlaid on another similar pattern.
+According to Wikipedia, a Moiré pattern is a "large-scale interference pattern that can be produced when an opaque ruled pattern with transparent gaps is overlaid on another similar pattern."

 Wquote from Wikipedia 'Moiré pattern'.